Building-Energy-Modeling/Building-Modeling/README.md

 where $\theta_m^{(r+1)}$ denotes the locally updated model parameters from building $m$, $N_m$ is the number of local samples, and $N = \sum_{m=1}^{M}N_m$ is the total number of samples across all participating buildings.

 For building thermal dynamics, federated learning has several advantages.
-First, it improves data privacy because raw sensor data do not need to leave the building.
+First, it improves data privacy because raw sensor data does not need to leave the building.
 Second, it enables collaborative model training across a large number of buildings, which can improve generalization compared with training on a single building.
 Third, it is suitable for large-scale deployment scenarios, such as campus buildings, commercial building portfolios, and geographically distributed smart building systems [\[Fed-1\]](https://doi.org/10.1016/j.ijepes.2021.107669).

 However, federated learning also introduces several challenges.
 Building datasets are often non-independent and identically distributed (non-IID), because different buildings have different thermal properties, HVAC systems, occupancy schedules, and climate conditions.
 As a result, local model updates may be inconsistent, and the global model may not perform equally well for all buildings.
 Communication cost is another important issue, especially when deep learning models with many parameters are used.
 In addition, missing data, sensor faults, different sampling rates, and heterogeneous feature availability can further complicate federated training.